Excellent transparency and sealing properties

 World’s leading seafood company the first ti change from PP ti APET with Faerch's new easy-to-seal MAPET® II packaging.

-Marine Harvest, said to be the world’s leading seafood company and largest producer of farmed salmon, is the first organisation to use MAPET® II, the revolutionary new packaging material from specialist manufacturer of quality plastics trays and containers for the food industry, Faerch Ltd.
+Marine Harvest, said to be the world’s leading seafood company and largest producer of farmed salmon, is the first organisation to use MAPET® II, the revolutionary new packaging material from specialist manufacturer of quality plastics trays and containers for the food industry, Faerch UK Ltd.

 Featuring similar properties as APET/PE, MAPET® II is produced from just one material, MONO amorphous polyethylene terephthalate or MAPET®, which seals easily and more securely than its predecessor, MAPET I and offers improved transparency for greater visibility of the product.

 Faerch is supplying Marine Harvest (Benelux) with MAPET® II trays for packing fresh fish products for one of its customers, retailer Albert Heijn.

 Phillippe De Bie of Marine Harvest, explained: “Our customer wanted to redesign their packaging to create a uniform look and feel across its entire poultry, red meat and fish product ranges.
 A major requirement of the re-design was that the trays had to be completely transparent in order to convey the freshness of the products.”

 He continued: “It was obvious from the beginning that APET, which is not always easy to seal but has excellent clarity, had to be used.
 So, our best option by far was the new MAPET® II, with its excellent sealability and improved transparency.
 Plus the new trays are more rigid than PP, do not deform, transport well and comply to HACCP rules.”

 Because MAPET® II is a recyclable mono material produced from recycled packaging, it presents increased benefits to the environment as well as cost-savings against a more expensive, non-recyclable laminate.